Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Introduction

+many different techniques and methods have been developed in order to find elliptic curves with everywhere good reduction over number fields.
+In the case of abelian surfaces, it is relevant the work of Dembélé and Kumar \cite{Dembele2016ExamplesReduction}, Dembélé \cite{Dembele2021OnReduction}, and Dąbrowski and Sadek \cite{Dabrowski2021GenusFields} who all found explicit examples defined over quadratic fields of genus two curves whose Jacobians have everywhere good reduction over a quadratic number field.\\

+After seeing that the question has a positive answer for abelian surfaces, one would naturally ask if it is then possible to find examples of K3 surfaces with everywhere good reduction over a number field.
+In Section \ref{section good red}, we will give a positive answer to this question by proving the following:

-This general theme of studying Kummer surfaces in positive characteristic from the reduction of a model in characteristic zero will play an even bigger role in Section \ref{section good red} of the paper, where we construct an example of a Kummer surface with everywhere good reduction over a quadratic number field.
-To check that the Kummer surface has good reduction at all primes, we apply a criterion of Lazda and Skorobogatov \cite{Lazda2023ReductionCase} to study the reduction at two of an abelian surface with good reduction at all places which is defined over a quadratic field.
+\begin{theorem} There exist examples of Kummer surfaces with everywhere good reduction over a number field. \end{theorem}

+More concretely, we construct an explicit example of a Kummer surface with everywhere good reduction over a quadratic field.
+To check that the Kummer surface has good reduction at all primes, we apply a criterion of Lazda and Skorobogatov \cite{Lazda2023ReductionCase} to study the reduction at two of an abelian surface with good reduction at all places, which is defined over a quadratic number field.
 This criterion involves studying the action of the absolute Galois group of the base field on the $2$-torsion points, and sheds light on the conditions that have to be met for a smooth model of a Kummer surface to also reduce to a smooth surface modulo two.\\

 This paper comes with code that supports all the calculations and allows us to compute explicit equations for all the varieties that have been described.
 The latest updates of this code can be found \href{https://github.com/AlvaroGohe/Kummer-surfaces-and-Jacobians-of-genus-2-curves-in-characteristic-2}{here}, whereas the version of the code at the time of publication can be found \href{https://github.com/AlvaroGohe/Kummer-surfaces-and-Jacobians-of-genus-2-curves-in-characteristic-2/releases}{here}.